DaniaHamad/GrowTheBean/README.md

 # GrowTheBean
 A simple talking to the plant game made during Kenny Jam 2022 using the Godot engine.

-This game was made in 3 hours, due to technical issues, I couldn't submit it on time, so I'll upload it here.
+This game was made in 3 hours.

+Due to technical issues, I couldn't submit it on time, so I'll upload it here.

 The main objective is to reach the sky to get the gold by talking to the plant and get it grow.